Advances in Temporal Point Processes: Bayesian, Neural, and LLM Approaches: Neural TPPs

 The earliest work, to the best of our knowledge, that integrates differential equations with point processes is~\citet{chen2018neural}, which considered a simple inhomogeneous Poisson process whose intensity function evolves according to an ordinary differential equation (ODE).
 However, this model does not account for the discontinuities in the conditional intensity function caused by historical events.
 To address this limitation, \citet{jia2019neural} proposed a method based on SDE, as shown in \cref{sde,sde_intensity}, to model the conditional intensity of history-dependent TPPs.
 This approach allows the conditional intensity function to exhibit jumps at the occurrence of events.
 A contemporaneous work, \citet{rubanova2019latent}, combined ODEs with RNNs.
 In this framework, the hidden state $\mathbf{h}^*(t)$ evolves smoothly according to an ODE when no event occurs, and undergoes a jump at the event time, governed by the RNN update.
 This enables the model to capture jumps in the conditional intensity function at event times.
 In fact, \citet{rubanova2019latent} shares strong similarities with \citet{mei2017neural}, but is more general.
 Specifically, \citet{mei2017neural} assumes that $\mathbf{h}^*(t)$ evolves across event intervals following an exponential law, whereas \citet{rubanova2019latent} allows $\mathbf{h}^*(t)$ to evolve flexibly over event intervals according to arbitrary ODEs.
 The ODE-based approach was later extended to spatio-temporal TPPs by \citet{chenneural}. \citet{wang2018stochastic} adopted a SDE-based approach to directly model the conditional intensity function of TPPs.
 Additionally, they used an SDE to model users’ opinions, enabling the incorporation of user feedback into the TPP framework.
 This results in a closed-loop model that jointly captures the dynamics of users’ opinions and event generation.
 More recently, \citet{zhang2024neural} proposed a novel SDE-based method for modeling TPPs.
 Instead of modeling a latent hidden state via an SDE and mapping it to the conditional intensity function, their approach directly models the conditional intensity function with an SDE, and further provides a theoretical analysis on the existence and uniqueness of its solution.

 Although differential equation-based neural TPPs offer greater flexibility than recurrent and autoregressive models in characterizing the conditional intensity function over event intervals, they suffer from significant computational inefficiencies during both training and sampling.
 During training, when using MLE, the model requires numerical integration to compute the integral of the conditional intensity function.
 This necessitates evaluating the intensity at multiple time points, which can only be obtained by solving the ODE or SDE defined in~\cref{sde} using a numerical solver.
 As a result, training is considerably slower compared to recurrent or autoregressive neural TPPs.
 Similarly, during the sampling phase—such as when applying the thinning algorithm—intensity values at various time points must also be computed via ODE or SDE solvers, further increasing the computational cost and slowing down the sampling process.
+A comparison among the three mainstream neural TPP architectures is provided in \cref{table4}.